futuregrid/manual/docs/source/tutorials.rst

 tutorial classified by the user's target level of expertise with FutureGrid (novice, intermediate, advanced).
-If you are a tutorial developer, for instructions on how to add a tutorial to this list, please \ :portal:`refer to the TEOS page <outreach>`.
+If you are a tutorial developer, for instructions on how to add a tutorial to this list, please�\ :portal:`refer to the TEOS page <outreach>`.

 .. todo::